 We Won (read my explanation of this statement in the blog post titled “We Won.”)

 A week before he went home to be with Jesus, he was able to tell each of his family members that he was ready to go.
 That he was excited to see the place that had been prepared for him and that we shouldn’t be sad for him because he would be fine.

 Nick went to be with Jesus on Tuesday January 7th, 2014.
 He passed peacefully at home at 4:50am with his wife and father holding his hands.

 Anyone who knew Nick will remember him for his infectious smile, generous heart, loving compassion and sound belief in his Lord and Savior, Jesus Christ.

 I plan to continue to update this blog as I work through the loss of my husband and best friend.
 God’s got this and me and my little girl are in good hands…

 Want to know more?
-Start with these Blog Posts from The Magnotti’s:
+Start with these Blog Posts.
+Most recent are at the top.

 As Told By Nick

 The Dirty Little Details of Nick’s HIPEC Surgery Adventure

 Doing Things Young… We’re Going to Kick the C-Word’s Butt